 Topology Hiding can also be used as an interoperability tool to adapt the host portion in selected SIP headers to meet expectations by Session Manager and the SIP trunk service provider, allowing the call to be accepted in each case.

 For the compliance test, only the minimum configuration required to achieve interoperability was performed.

-Navigate to Global Profiles Topology Hiding from the left-side menu for configuring Topology Hiding prifiels.
+Select Global Profiles -> Topology Hiding from the left-side menu as shown below.

 7.6.1.
 Topology Hiding for Session Manager